-Using the Triad as a foundation, this course provides the opportunity for students to assess themselves (personality, values, skills, and interests), apply this knowledge to career options, and take active steps toward a future career choice.
+Using the educational mission of academics, work, and community engagement as a foundation, this course provides the opportunity for students to assess themselves (personality, values, skills, and interests), apply this knowledge to career options, and take active steps toward a future career choice.
 Designed for individuals who have started to focus on career exploration and are ready to take action, this course has an emphasis on career research, shadowing, and preparation for obtaining additional immersion experiences.